welldonestudio/welldonestudio.github.io/docs/tutorials/sui-decompiler/index.md

 ---
-title: Dark Side of Sui Move Decompiler
+title: Challenges and Limitations of Sui Move Decompiler in Smart Contract Verification
 description: Why Decompiler Alone Might Not Be Sufficient for Contract Verification?
 sidebar_position: 6
 ---

-# Dark Side of Sui Move Decompiler
+# Challenges and Limitations of Sui Move Decompiler in Smart Contract Verification

 <div>
   <span className='author-sm'>Oct 24, 2024</span>